 All write statements such as

-change content of a cluster’s index should follow
+change the content of a cluster’s index should use

 INSERT INTO posts:weekly_index VALUES ( 'iphone case' ) TRUNCATE RTINDEX click_query:weekly_index

 DESCRIBE can use either regular index names not prepended with

 cluster_name:index_name syntax ignores the cluster name and may be used

 on an index that doesn’t belong to the cluster.

 SELECT * FROM weekly_index CALL PQ('posts:weekly_index', 'document is here')

 Insertion of a percolate query performed at multiple nodes of the same cluster at the same time with auto generated document id may trigger an error as, for now, id auto generation takes into account only the local index.
 This may generate a duplicate id and replication requires no id conflicts.
 If an insert fails, retry should work well in most cases, but it depends on the insertion rate.

 However, replacement of percolate queries at multiple nodes at the same time with auto generated document

 id may cause only the query from the last finished request to be replaced.